 How often have you picked up a novel in a book shop purely because it looks like one I’ve read before and enjoyed.
 By placing your novel visually into its intended category, you are more likely to appeal to those who are most likely to want to read it.

 Bad cover design will make you look amateur

 Self-publishing a novel is hard, hence it’s easy to finish the writing and editing stage and think you’ve reached the finish line of your journey.
 I mean, your book’s written (FINALLY), it’s void of spelling and grammar errors (well let’s hope so ay) and it’s ready to be exported and uploaded.
 But then you realise.
 Your book needs a cover.
-Oh i’ll just whack something out on Microsoft Paint, that will do the job you reassure yourself.
+Oh, i’ll just whack something out on Microsoft Paint, that will do the job, you say to yourself.

-Although we at Twin Creatives do not condone the mockery of other peoples book covers (it’s a bit mean) there exists countless websites dedicated to mocking bad book jacket design.
+Although I do not condone the mockery of other peoples book covers (it’s a bit mean) there exist countless websites dedicated to mocking bad book jacket design.
 Much like being on the worst dressed list as a celebrity, no writer wants to find their designs featured on these sites.
 It is bad publicity and can lower your credibility.

 Put bluntly, even if your writing and editing is flawless, a bad cover design will make you look unprofessional.
 And if the cover looks amateur, people may assume that the writing and content are also below-par.

 When self-publishing a novel, you will be aware of the need to market yourself and your novel.
 In order to do this, it might be helpful for you to brand yourself.
 Take the bestselling author John Green as an example.
 Below are a selection of his books.

 Not only do they instantly highlight his writing style (humorous yet personal), they all look very similar, which may inadvertently lead to more book sales.
 If I’m a John green fan in a book shop and I see a book that looks like his, I’m more likely to be drawn to it, thus buy it.